sabarish000/appointment-booking-service/README.md

        npm run test
    ```
     - All tests should pass if the setup was successful.
+    - You can test the API using Postman or any other API testing tool.
+    - Swagger UI is also available at http://localhost:3000/swagger-ui.html.
 ### API Endpoints

 - **Query Available Slots**